In this crochet tutorial you’ll learn How to Whip Stitch crochet pieces together.

 - Pull through and tighten.

-STEP 8: Repeat steps to continue to seam along the edge
+- Repeat steps to continue to seam along edge.

 - Granny Square Cardigan